jchartrand/cwrc-git-dialogs/README.md

 ### Demo

-The [CWRC-GitWriter](https://github.com/cwrc/CWRC-GitWriter) code bundles together the code in this repository together with the [CWRC-WriterBase](https://github.com/cwrc/CWRC-WriterBase) to make up the portion of the CWRC-Writer that runs in the web browser.
-The server side code is handled by [CWRC-GitServer](https://github.com/cwrc/CWRC-GitServer), which is an Express.js server.
-Both parts are demonstrated in the [CWRC-GitWriter Sandbox](https://cwrc-writer.cwrc.ca/).
-The same code can be installed on your own server to run your own instance.
+The [CWRC-GitWriter Sandbox](https://cwrc-writer.cwrc.ca) is running an instance of [CWRC-GitWriter](https://github.com/cwrc/CWRC-GitWriter), which uses the NPM package published from this repository along with the code in [CWRC-WriterBase](https://github.com/cwrc/CWRC-WriterBase).
+There is a corresponding server component running [CWRC-GitServer](https://github.com/cwrc/CWRC-GitServer) and [CWRC-Git](https://github.com/cwrc/CWRC-Git).
+The same code is easily (for someone with modest development experience) installed on any server to run your own instance.
+If you are looking to put together your own CWRC-Writer, [CWRC-GitWriter](https://github.com/cwrc/CWRC-GitWriter) is a good place to start.

 ### Installation